QuadnucYard/seu-compiler/README.md

 We notice that MSVC has better intellisense in intensive template usage scenerios, but it has poor, confusing compiling information over G++.

 According to incomplete compilation tests, the code can be built either with mingw(G++) or windows(MSCV).
 For compatibility, we avoid some features like `__int128` in gcc.
 If you find compilation problems, please check the version of compiler first, as the project is developed with the latest toolchain.

+### Note more

+This project uses git submodules.
+In order to successfully build, you need to use `git clone ... --recurse-submodules` when cloning it.
+If you have already cloned it, execute `git submodule update --init --recursive` to pull submodules.